Automation vs AI Agents: When Rules Are Enough

 Automation and AI agents both help you do work faster.
 But they work in fundamentally different ways.

 Rule-based automation follows pre-defined logic.
-If X happens, do Y. It's deterministic — the same input always produces the same output.
+If X happens, do Y. It's deterministic.
+The same input always produces the same output.
 Think Zapier, Power Automate, or a custom script that moves data between systems.

 AI agents use language models to reason about tasks.
 They can interpret natural language, handle ambiguous inputs, and make decisions based on context.
-They're non-deterministic — the same input might produce slightly different outputs.
+They're non-deterministic.
+The same input might produce slightly different outputs.

 Traditional automation works brilliantly when: